lkellar/kahoot/README.md

+# Archive Notice
+Unforutunately, Kahoot changed their site where these extensions don't work anymore.
+Therefore, I've removed the extension from the stores and archived the repository.

+The content below has been kept for archival purposes.

 # Keyboard Shortcuts for Kahoot
 Add custom keyboard shortcuts to Kahoot.
 Bind specific keys to shapes and answer faster without having to move the mouse.